KVSlab/turtleFSI/docs/source/installation.rst

 ~~~~~~~~~~~
 The latest development version of turtleFSI can be found on the official
 `turtleFSI git repository <https://github.com/KVSlab/turtleFSI>`_ on Github.
-Make sure Git (>=1.6) is installed, which is needed to clone the repository.
 To clone the turtleFSI repository, navigate to the directory where you wish
 turtleFSI to be stored, type the following command, and press Enter::